& Other Stories x Brianna Lance Collab Is A Work Of Art — How R29 Editors Styled It

 & Other Stories x Brianna Lance Printed Relaxed Midi Dress

-“Colorful, chic, and comfortable is the best way I can describe this dress.
-It’s easy enough to throw on and go for a day of running errands but also versatile enough to dress up with heels, statement jewelry, and a bag for a day (or night) out on the town.
+“Colourful, chic, and comfortable is the best way I can describe this dress.
+It’s easy enough to throw on and go for a day of running errands but also versatile enough to dress up with heels, statement jewellery, and a bag for a day (or night) out on the town.
 It’s the perfect summer dress — breathable and full of movement, perfect for these humid New York summers.
-Plus the green is such a perfect color for the season.”— Cortni Spearman, Social Director
+Plus the green is such a perfect colour for the season.”— Cortni Spearman, Social Director

 & Other Stories x Brianna Lance Asymmetric One-Shoulder Midi Dress